(What's the Story) Morning Glory?: Background and recording

+"Some Might Say" was the first track written and recorded for Morning Glory, with recording taking place between 24 and 26 February 1995 at Loco Studios in Wales.
+The track proved problematic to record: the backing track was recorded in one take after Noel Gallagher and Morris drunkenly listened to the demo and decided the new version was played too fast, and Noel woke the rest of the band to re-record it.
+The backing track was faster than intended, with what Morris described as "a really bad speed up during the first three bars of the first chorus", but the take had to be used because those involved were impressed with Liam Gallagher's vocals, and Morris had to mix the track three times, using delay and other processing to hide the mistakes.
+The single was released on 24 April and went in at number one on the UK Singles Chart a week later; that same day, original Oasis drummer Tony McCarroll's departure was announced on their website.

-In May 1995, in the wake of the critical and commercial success of their 1994 debut album, Definitely Maybe, Oasis began recording Morning Glory at Rockfield Studios in Wales, with Owen Morris and Noel Gallagher producing.
+By 2 May 1995, the band had found a replacement in Alan White, and six days later Oasis began recording Morning Glory at Rockfield Studios in Wales, with Owen Morris and Noel Gallagher producing.
 By the time they had finished in June 1995, Oasis were on the brink of becoming one of the most popular bands in the UK; the August 1995 "Battle of Britpop", in which Oasis and Blur had a chart battle over their respective singles "Roll with It" and "Country House" would propel them to mainstream awareness.

 Despite the friction between the Gallagher brothers, Owen Morris reflected in 2010 that: "The sessions were the best, easiest, least fraught, most happily creative time I've ever had in a recording studio.
 I believe people can feel and hear when music is dishonest and motivated by the wrong reasons.
 Morning Glory, for all its imperfection and flaws, is dripping with love and happiness."
 Paul Weller joined them in the studio and provided lead guitar and backing vocals for "Champagne Supernova", and harmonica for the two untitled tracks known as "The Swamp Song".
-Noel wrote the last song for the album, "Cast No Shadow", on the train as he returned to the studio. - the track was written for Richard Ashcroft, following a painful initial split of his band, The Verve.
+Noel wrote the last song for the album, "Cast No Shadow", on the train as he returned to the studio. - the track was written for his good friend Richard Ashcroft.